t3docs/docker-render-documentation/Documentation/Development/theme-development.rst

 =================

-The following shows how to clone our theme for development, how to make it available to our Docker render container and how to render documentation using the new theme.
+The following shows how to clone our theme for development, how to make it available in our Docker render container and how to render documentation using the new theme.

 .. contents:: This page